 I like how simple and affordable the Vox AC30 Amplug is.
-It’s basically a very convenient practice tool, that won’t take up much space in your gig bag.
-If you want to practise no matter the location you’re in, without disturbing the peace around you, it’s a great avenue to explore.
-It sounds and feels pretty good and the wheels offer just enough control to find a suitable sound for what you are playing.
-Although I think it’s pretty versatile, the AC30 might not be your cup of tea if you rather very clean tones.
+It’s basically a very convenient practice tool that won’t take up much space in your gig bag.
+If you want to practise no matter the location you’re in—without disturbing the peace of those around you, it’s a great avenue to explore.
+It sounds and feels pretty good, and the wheels offer just enough control to find a suitable sound for what you are playing.
+Although I think it’s pretty versatile, the AC30 might not be your cup of tea if you’d rather have very clean tones.
 The Blues and Clean models might be the way to go for you.
 The same is true for the complete opposite; if you’re looking for hi-gain, Vox has you covered with the Metal and Lead options.

-If you’re looking for a streamlined practice solution that won’t wake the members of the household during the night, Vox’ Amplugs are definitely worth checking out.
+If you’re looking for a streamlined practice solution that won’t wake the members of the household during the night, Vox’s Amplugs are definitely worth checking out.